arteume/bof/README.md

 Usage: bof [OPTIONS] <COMMAND>

 Commands:
-init    Creates a directory .bof for indexing index   Index directories update  Update existing index help    Print this message or the help of the given subcommand(s)
+init    Create a directory .bof for indexing index   Index directories update  Update existing index help    Print this message or the help of the given subcommand(s)